 Vehicle accident victims in New Mexico need to be aware that they have a limited amount of time to file a claim in these cases.
 The personal injury statute of limitations in this state is three years from the date an injury occurs.
 This means that car accident victims have a three-year window with which to file a lawsuit against the alleged negligent driver.

 Auto accident victims in New Mexico may be entitled to various types of compensation if their personal injury claim is successful.
-The car accident attorneys at Liles White work diligently to secure both economic and non-economic compensation on behalf of our clients, which can include the following:
+The New Mexico car accident attorneys at Liles White work diligently to secure both economic and non-economic compensation on behalf of our clients, which can include the following:

 - Complete coverage of car crash-related medical expenses

 - Lost income if a victim cannot work

 - Property damage expenses

 - Loss of quality of life damages